Spyx34/btc_wallet_scroller/README.md

 The programm just scrolls through a list of bitcoin or ethereum wallet private keys and generates the public key for each of the scrolled private keys.
 It then checks wether the balance on the wallet ist greater than 0 and if so, writes the private key, to acces the funds, into a txt file called yay.

-## Stay tuned
-There might be this programm, written in c++, coming as well If you wanna know more about me, go to spyx34.de